dutangc/CASdatasets/man-md/fremotor2freq9907u.md

 # French claims for private motor

+## Description
-Datasets `fremotor1freq0304a/b/c`, `fremotor1sev0304a/b/c`, `fremotor1prem0304a/b/c`

-are nine datasets from the same database of an unknown private motor portfolio observed between January 2003 and December 2004, respectively claim frequency databases, claim severity databases and premium databases.
+ Datasets `fremotor1freq0304a/b/c`, `fremotor1sev0304a/b/c`, `fremotor1prem0304a/b/c` are nine datasets from the same database of an unknown private motor portfolio observed between January 2003 and December 2004, respectively claim frequency databases, claim severity databases and premium databases.
 The last letter `a`, `b` or `c` distinguishes the random sampling for a given dataset series.
 Note that some records are common between resampling versions.

 Datasets `fremotor1freq0304a/b/c` consist of 64,234 records with explanatory variables for policies (possibly with mutiple vehicles insured under the same policy number).
 Datasets `fremotor1prem0304a/b/c` consist of 51,949 records of claim numbers (by policy) in 2003 and 2004.
 Datasets `fremotor1sev0304a/b/c` consist of 9,246 records of ClaimAmount, their occurence date, the corresponding guarantee, in 2003 and 2004.

-Datasets `fremotor2sev9907`, `fremotor3sev9907`, `fremotor4sev9907`, and `fremotor2freq9907u`, `fremotor3freq9907u`, `fremotor4freq9907u`, `fremotor2freq9907b`, `fremotor3freq9907b`, `fremotor4freq9907b`

-are claim severities and claim frequencies coming from the same database for a private motor portfolio observed between 1999 and 2007.
+Datasets `fremotor2sev9907`, `fremotor3sev9907`, `fremotor4sev9907`, and `fremotor2freq9907u`, `fremotor3freq9907u`, `fremotor4freq9907u`, `fremotor2freq9907b`, `fremotor3freq9907b`, `fremotor4freq9907b` are claim severities and claim frequencies coming from the same database for a private motor portfolio observed between 1999 and 2007.
 For size reason, the database has been splitted into three parts `fremotor2***9907`, `fremotor3***9907`, `fremotor4***9907`.
-Furthermore, the claim frequencies are available on two different formats : longitudinal unbalanced data and longitudinal balanced data, respectively `fremotor2freq9907u`
+Furthermore, the claim frequencies are available on two different formats : longitudinal unbalanced data and longitudinal balanced data, respectively `fremotor2freq9907u` and `fremotor2freq9907b`.

-and `fremotor2freq9907b`.
 The policy number is only available for claim frequencies: it is impossible to match claim severities and claim frequencies.

 ```r
 data(fremotor1prem0304a)